 Carrier Screening at GenPath Women’s Health

 At GenPath Women’s Health and BioReference Laboratories, we believe carrier screening for serious conditions like SMA is an essential part of preconception or prenatal care.
 Carrier screening allows you to plan and prepare by learning the risks for having a child with SMA.
-Our extensive in-network status, access to board certified genetic counselors through MyGeneTeam, and easy at-home mobile phlebotomy service through Scarlet, help to make this testing accessible to everyone.
+Our easy at-home mobile phlebotomy service through Scarlet® helps to make this testing accessible to everyone.